 Also, the 18-Hole golf course is a par-71 course is a great place to spot Elk!
 The season is mid-April to the end of October, while their driving range is open year round.
 Be sure to contact Golf Estes for the times.

-For a relaxing time, there are many options to choose from in Estes Park!
+For a relaxing time, there are many options to choose from in Estes Park.

-Find a local place when you get there or plan ahead for your visit by browsing their official site for Spas and Fitness Centers!
+Find a local place when you get there or plan ahead for your visit by browsing their official site for Spas and Fitness Centers.

 Grab a cup of coffee, a pastry, or a snack and feed the ducks in the duck pond at Coffee On The Rocks.
 We took our entire family to spend one morning there.
-The back room had several board games to play and Tony and I appreciated the great WiFi internet.
+The back room had several board games to play, and Tony and I appreciated the great WiFi internet.

 Later, we paid a small fee for duck food and went to the pond out back to feed the ducks.
-The kids and I have a blast watching how close the ducks came to us!
+The kids and I had a blast watching how close the ducks came to us!

 Tony and I grabbed yet another coffee at Kind Coffee, but what we enjoyed the most was the location.
 It was right on the paved path along Fall River.
 Oh, and the kids loved using their quarters for jellybeans in the machine here.

 That’s what the sign says…’You Need Pie’.
 Yet, I think the real name of the restaurant is Estes Park Pie Shop and Diner.
-Tony had an amazing Rubin and Gwen a fun and HUGE pancake with whipped cream over the top in a smiley face.
+Tony had an amazing Rubin, and Gwen a fun and HUGE pancake with whipped cream over the top in a smiley face.
 Of course, we had to have some pie as well!

-Our son Riley said some of the best ribs he’s eaten was at Big Horn Restaurant in Estes Park.
+Our son, Riley, said some of the best ribs he’s eaten was at Big Horn Restaurant in Estes Park.
 We were all happy with our meals here and easily found parking nearby as it’s on the West side of town.